m4r35n357/VisualOptimizers/README.md

 ```
 make CCC=gcc test-filters
 ```
-Synthesizes RF filter components.
+Synthesizes RF filter components for various orders of filter.
 ```
 make CCC=gcc test-multi-filters
 ```
-Some stats runs for the LC filter.
+Some stats runs for the Butterworth and "notch" LC filters for various orders.

 # Usage

-The make tests above show summary output for models of interest.
+The make tests above show summarized output for models of interest.
-All programs and scripts output their command arguments for easy cut & paste (magenta for scripts, cyan for binaries.
+All programs and scripts output their command arguments for easy cut & paste (magenta for scripts, cyan for binaries).
 The commands and their arguments are detailed below.

 ## Nelder-Mead